Definition Of Somatization And How It Impacts Health

 In 2018, the first study exploring treatments for somatic symptom disorder using the DSM-V definition of somatization found three types of therapy to be beneficial for people with SSD.
 One was bibliotherapy, which is the use of books for treatment.
 The other two types of treatment were both exposure-based cognitive behavioral therapy, one guided by a therapist, and one unguided.
 All three types of treatment showed significant results in treating people with SSD effectively.

-Cognitive-behavioral therapy is a technique in which you learn to identify negative thoughts, evaluate how helpful they are, and change your thoughts and behaviors if it will be more helpful to do so.
+Cognitive-behavioral therapy is a technique in which you learn to identify negative thoughts, evaluate how helpful they are, and change your thoughts and behaviors if it is more helpful to do so.
 Exposure-based CBT uses this technique during a process in which you’re exposed systematically to the things you fear.

 Online therapy provides an avenue for those who need psychological treatment to speak with a licensed therapist from anywhere.
 Online therapy is a convenient and safe option for those in need of support.